Gankra/socc-pair/README.md

 ## Debugging Backtraces

-socc-pair will capture and store the logging output of rust-minidump (see the "Local minidump-stackwalk Logs" path at the end of the above example). socc-pair also configures rust-minidump to use `trace` logging, which includes a detailed trace of how it performed each stackwalk.
+socc-pair will capture and store the logging output of rust-minidump (see the "Local minidump-stackwalk Logs" path at the end of the above example). socc-pair also configures rust-minidump to use `trace` logging by default, which includes a detailed trace of how it performed each stackwalk.

+(If logging is misbehaving, it can be configured with `--verbose`)

 Some tips on reading these logs: